Paying for Medical Bills After a Car Accident

 Fault vs No-Fault States

-According to a recent study, the average driver files an insurance claim every 17.5 years.
+The average driver files an insurance claim every 17.9 years.
 In California alone, there are over 26 million drivers, which is why it is expected for auto insurance claims to be high.

 In no-fault states, there is no burden to prove the liability of any party.
 Alternatively, the insurance company will pay the victim rather than sue the other driver’s insurance company.
 Although, the law may cap how much you are entitled to or which injuries are covered.